Tsum Valley Trek

 Day 16: Philim – Khorlabesi

 Almost the same way back to Jagat and further to Tatopani.
-This time you have an option of taking a bath in natural hot spring and wash away your tiery muscles.
-You will see change in landscape from dry and arid to more subtropical.
+This time you can take a bath in a natural hot spring and wash away your every muscle.
+You will see the change in landscape from dry to more subtropical.
 Overnight in Khorlabesi.

 Day 17: Khorlabesi – Soti Khola